istSOS/istsos2/docs/ws_registersensor.rst

     - **Procedures with multiple observed properties**:
-      Is it possible to add new procedures observing more than one properties, but in istSOS this means that for each observation instant we have a list all the observed properties values.
+      Is it possible to add new procedures observing more than one properties, but in istSOS this means that for each observation instant we have a list of all the observed properties values.
       e.g.:
       if a procedure that observes temperature (T), humidity (H) and rain (R) is created the time series will always have a list of 3 values [T,H,R] for